Dalimil/Manchester-Hack/README.md

 Users have a profile which includes their picture, name, and rank (with how many parks they have visited).
 The name and picture can be changed.
 They can also view all the ranks possible and share their current rank on social media.

-### Additional Features (time-permitting):
-• Users can ‘like’ boards by other people
-• Boards display the image and name of those who created them
-• Global list of recently added boards around the world